[Update] Amazon CloudFront now supports WebSocket for VPC origins

 The verification environment is as follows.

-In a VPC with no public subnets, an internal ALB that distributes traffic to ECS Fargate running an application that communicates via WebSocket is specified as a VPC Origin.
+In a VPC with no public subnets, an internal ALB that distributes traffic to ECS Fargate running an application that communicates via WebSocket is specified as the VPC origin.

 By the way, using WebSocket with CloudFront is mentioned in the following official AWS documentation.